stevekanger/react-superstore/README.md

 }
 ```

-If you only need to dispatch to the store or set the store you can just pass an empty array `[]` to the hook and the component will never re render but you can still use the set/dispatch function.
+If you only need to dispatch to the store or set the store you can just pass an empty array `[]` to the hook and the component will never re render but you can still use the set/dispatch function or any of your passed actions.

 ```js
 import { useStore } from 'location of your store'